A computer as a home media center

 An alternative is to use an interactive program from the command line.

-Network Manager has also a command line interface (nmtui) available after sudo aptitude install network-manager.
+Network Manager also has a command line interface (nmtui) available after sudo apt install network-manager.

 This is probably more user-friendly if there are multiple networks, or if the PC might need to change from one network to the other because it is moved from one location to another.